Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/14 Chapter-12 The Wizard Of Wines.md

 #### Treasure

-Inside the chest are 50 gp, 270 ep (each electrum coin stamped with the profiled visage of [[5.
-Mechanics/Bestiary/Npc/Strahd Von Zarovich (COS).md\|Strahd von Zarovich]]), and 350 sp.
+Inside the chest are 50 gp, 270 ep (each electrum coin stamped with the profiled visage of [[4.
+World Almanac/NPCs/Strahd Von Zarovich (COS).md\|Strahd von Zarovich]]), and 350 sp.
 A secret compartment in the lid can be found with a successful DC 15 Wisdom ([[/5.
 Mechanics/Rules/Skills.md#Perception\|Perception]]) check.
 It holds a gold locket (worth 25 gp) containing a painted portrait of a beautiful woman (Davian's deceased wife, Angelika), as well as a pouch containing five 50 gp gemstones.

 ### W18.
 Kitchen and Dining Room